SudhanshuShanker/PAGS_maker/README.md

 d): qm calculation will be done similarly as given previously.
 e): QM_energy_extractor.py will generate new unscaled files for omega in directory ...
 f): Now running make_omega_potential.py will make files for $\omega$ potentials.
+e): if required, clustering steps will be similar.

+**EXAMPLE FILES FOR BOTH WITH AND WITHOUT $\omega$ CASES ARE GIVEN IN EXTRA DIRCTORY.**